 Employer contributions for health benefits are determined annually in accordance with Charter requirements and the applicable collective bargaining agreements with various employee organizations.
-The Charter-based contributions are determined using a formula surveying similar contributions made by the ten most populous counties in California, not including San Francisco.
-In addition, most active employee groups have collectively bargained for enhanced contributions for single coverage as well as employer subsidized dependent health coverage, some in exchange for the Ten County Average amount (the Average).
-In the June 2014 collective bargaining for the 2015 and 2016 Plan Years, the impact of the "average contribution" on rates was eliminated in the calculation of premiums for almost all active employees represented by most unions, in exchange for a percentage based employee premium contribution model.
+The Charter-based contributions are determined using a formula surveying similar contributions made by the 10 most populous counties in California, not including San Francisco.
+In addition, most active employee groups have collectively bargained for enhanced contributions for single coverage as well as employer subsidized dependent health coverage, some in exchange for the Average.
+In the June 2014 collective bargaining for the 2015 and 2016 plan years, the impact of the "average contribution" on rates was eliminated in the calculation of premiums for almost all active employees represented by most unions, in exchange for a percentage-based employee premium contribution model.
 The Average is still used as a basis for calculating all retiree premiums and premiums for the San Francisco Superior Court, San Francisco Unified School District, and San Francisco Community College District.